Ahmed-Ali/Cucumberish/README.md

 # Cucumberish
-Cucumberish is a native Objective-C framework for Behaviour Driven Development inspired by the amazing way of writing automated test cases introduced originally by Cucumber.
+Cucumberish is a native Objective-C framework for test automation that aims to facilitate the process of Behaviour Driven Development.
+It is inspired by the amazing way of writing automated test cases introduced originally by Cucumber using Gherkin syntax.
 For those who do not know what it means: Simply this framework will help developers and non-developers to write test cases in plain English and in a very organized manner.

 # Features

 * Full integration with Xcode Test Navigator.